samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 ## Challenge timing details (preliminary)

-The SAMPL7 GDCC challenge is now finalized (as of May 25, 2019) with the details as given below.
+The SAMPL7 GDCC challenge design is now finalized (as of May 25, 2019) with the details as given below.
 The challenge submission deadline is Nov.
 1, 2019.

 ## Proposed challenge for SAMPL7: A Coulombic Challenge